hhbyte/nlp_project/daniel/README.md

 our approach to the UAB-ASHO AI Codification task: assigning an ICD-10 chapter (the first character of the code) to short Spanish/Catalan medical literals.

 The final model is a blend of a classical TF-IDF ensemble and a fine-tuned Spanish clinical transformer, with the blend weight tuned directly on the leaderboard.
-It scored **0.595** on the public leaderboard, up from the **0.572** baseline we started with.
+It scored **0.595** on the public leaderboard.

 ## What's in this folder